rimsiw/rims-linux-wiki/src/content/docs/guides/start.md

 - 🖥️ - Exclusively a CLI tool
 - ⚠️ - Not FOSS, use alternatives if you prefer Libre software
 - 🔗 - Link redirects to another page or section on the site
+- 🌐 - Link does not contain software, but a tool/list/guide accessible only (or primarly) on the web

 ## Contributing